-- libjpeg provides JPEG functionality.

-- Pillow has been tested with libjpeg versions 6b, 8, and 9

-- zlib provides access to compressed PNGs

-- libtiff provides group4 tiff functionality

-- Pillow has been tested with libtiff versions 3.x and 4.0

-- libfreetype provides type related services

-- · littlecms provides color management

-- Pillow version 2.2.1 and below uses liblcms1, Pillow 2.3.0 and above uses liblcms2.
-Tested with 1.19 and 2.2.

-- libwebp provides the Webp format.

-- Pillow has been tested with version 0.1.3, which does not read transparent webp files.
-Versions 0.3.0 and 0.4.0 support transparency.

-- tcl/tk provides support for tkinter bitmap and photo images.

-- openjpeg provides JPEG 2000 functionality.

-- Pillow has been tested with openjpeg 2.0.0.
+- libjpeg provides JPEG functionality. - Pillow has been tested with libjpeg versions 6b, 8, and 9 and libjpeg-turbo version 8. - zlib provides access to compressed PNGs - libtiff provides compressed TIFF functionality - Pillow has been tested with libtiff versions 3.x and 4.0 - libfreetype provides type related services - littlecms provides color management - Pillow version 2.2.1 and below uses liblcms1, Pillow 2.3.0 and above uses liblcms2.
+Tested with 1.19 and 2.2. - libwebp provides the WebP format. - Pillow has been tested with version 0.1.3, which does not read transparent WebP files.
+Versions 0.3.0 and 0.4.0 support transparency. - tcl/tk provides support for tkinter bitmap and photo images. - openjpeg provides JPEG 2000 functionality. - Pillow has been tested with openipeg 2.0.0 and 2.1.0.